THOMASELOVE/431-classes-2024/projectA/projectA_teams.md

 # Project A Teams

-We have 42 projects, and have accepted 35 plans, leaving 1 currently under review and we're waiting on revisions for 6 plans.
+We have 42 projects, and have accepted 35 plans, and we're waiting on revisions for 7 plans.

 Submitting Author <br /> *Partner (if any)* | Plan <br /> Accepted? | Project Title :-----------------: | :-----------: | :----------------------------------------------------------------------